“Fiction is the lie through which we tell the truth.” ― Albert Camus

 VICTORIA: School kids say you’re a fossil fool so is Aurizon a train wreck just waiting to happen?

-Victoria: I think we have to leave it there.
+Harding: I think we will have to leave it there.

 NB: This is a satirical piece with the names of the parties left in so that we do not protect the guilty.